2008 Cork Junior A Hurling Championship

 The 2008 Cork Junior A Hurling Championship was the 111th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board in 1895.
-The championship began on 20 September 2008 and ended on 19 October 2008.
+The championship ran from 20 September to 19 October 2008.

-On 19 October 2008, Dripsey won the championship following a 0-13 to 1-07 defeat of Diarmuid Ó Mathúna's in the final at Páirc Uí Chaoimh.
-This was their first championship title in the grade.
+The final was played on 19 October 2008 at Páirc Uí Chaoimh in Cork, between Dripsey and Diarmuid Ó Mathúna's, in what was their first ever meeting in the final.
+Dripsey won the match by 0–13 to 1–07 to claim their first ever championship title.

-Dripsey's Diarmuid O'Riordan was the championship's top scorer with 1-26.
+Dripsey's Diarmuid O'Riordan was the championship's top scorer with 1–26.